falconair/ProgrammingForAnalytics/README.md

 ## Install Git and Git Bash
 Please intall Git, a version control sotware, from this website: https://git-scm.com/downloads (you are ok to use default settings)

+Note that this is a command-line tool.
+Once installed, you may not see a new icon to click.
+We will install a Desktop client to remedy this.

 Although we don't make heavy use of version control, you will be introduced to the concept.
 Installing Git also installs "Git Bash," and comand line environment which simulates Unix/Linux.
 We will do several exercises which will require this environment.

+#### Additional steps:
+Install a _Graphical_ interface to Git from this website: https://desktop.github.com/

 ## Install Visual Studio _Code_
 Please install Visual Studio _Code_ from website: https://code.visualstudio.com/